On a general concept of a Hausdorff-type operator

 \centerline{A. R. Mirotin}

 \centerline{amirotin@yandex.ru}

 \

-\textsc{Abstract.} A unified approach to the concept of a Hausdorff operator is proposed in such a way that a number of classical and new operators feet into the given definition.
-Conditions are given for the boundedness of the operators under consideration in $L^p$ and in the atomic Hardy space $H^1$, and their regularity property is investigated.
-Examples are considered.
-The author hopes that this approach will allow one to unify the study of a lot of extensions and analogs of the classical Hausdorff operator.
+\textsc{Abstract.} A general approach to the concept of a Hausdorff operator is proposed in such a way that a number of classical and new operators fit into the given definition.
+Conditions are given for the boundedness of the operators under consideration in Banach function spaces, Haj{\l}asz-Sobolev spaces, and in the atomic Hardy space $H^1$, and their regularity property is investigated.
+Examples and special cases are considered.
+This approach is aimed to unify the study of a lot of extensions and analogs of the classical Hausdorff operator.

 \